MV SuperFerry 14

-MV SuperFerry 14 was a Philippine registered roll-on/roll-off (ro-ro) ferry that was attacked on February 27, 2004 by terrorist group Abu Sayyaf that resulted in the destruction of the ferry and the deaths of 116 people in the Philippines' deadliest terrorist attack.
+MV SuperFerry 14 was a Philippine registered roll-on/roll-off (ro-ro) ferry that was attacked on February 27, 2004 by terrorist group Abu Sayyaf that resulted in the destruction and sinking of the ferry and the deaths of 116 people in the Philippines' deadliest terrorist attack.
 Six children less than five years old, and nine children between six and 16 years of age were among the dead or missing, including six students on a championship team sent by schools in northern Mindanao to compete in a journalism contest.

 Background

 MV SuperFerry 14 was built by Hayashikane Shipbuilding and Engineering Company Ltd. in Shimonoseki, Japan in February 1981 as the White Sanpo 2 (ほわいとさんぽう2) for the Japanese company Sanpo Kaiun K.K. (三宝海運) and was transferred to Ehime Hanshin Ferry (愛媛阪神フェリー) in 1997.
 She had three passenger decks and a single car deck which was accessible by ramps at the bow and the stern, a common feature of a RoPax Ferry.
 She had extensive passenger facilities and had a luxurious interior.
 She featured a twin QE2 inspired funnel.
 She was painted with a giant phoenix on the side of the hull.

 She was 155.6 meters long, 23.6 meters wide, and had a depth of 13.0 meters.
 She had a gross tonnage of 10,181.77.
 She was eventually sold to WG&A in the year 2000 where she was renamed the MV SuperFerry 14.
+She was inaugurated in Bacolod City on October 2000, coinciding with the MassKara Festival.
+WG&A promoted the ship as a “festival ship” during its entry into service.
 At the time of her service in the Philippines, her interior was more opulent than what is normally found in a domestic ferry.
-WG&A marketed her differently to distinguish herself from other ferries in its class.
+WG&A marketed her differently to distinguish herself from other ferries in her class.